JasonAchillious/SEMojo/DevDoc/SEMojo.md

   - Use search function to find and get services on the website quickly and accurately.
   - Manage his balance and he can transfer in or withdraw.
   - Manage his favorite program and purchased program.
-  - Download the program quickly from the web page.
+  - Download the program from the web page.
 - Administrator:
   - Test whether the program contributor uploaded runs successfully
   - Provides a repository to store every programs
   - Manage or organize the stored technologies
   - Manage the privilege of Customers and Contributors
   - Manage members of the Web

 #### Design Document